-During the recent installation of a new storm drain, construction crews uncovered artifacts (AKA “refuse”) beneath an electrical duct and the Archaeology team collected more than 1,000 artifacts from the trench, including an assortment of animal bones (mostly cow as well as some pig teeth and other small mammal), metal cans, glass bottles, and ceramics.
+During the installation of a new storm drain, construction crews uncovered artifacts (AKA “refuse”) beneath an electrical duct and the Archaeology team collected more than 1,000 artifacts from the trench, including an assortment of animal bones (mostly cow as well as some pig teeth and other small mammal), metal cans, glass bottles, and ceramics.

 “By researching the maker’s mark of ‘QMD’ (Quartermaster Department) on the bottom of the ceramics and analyzing the technologies used to manufacture the glass bottles, the Archaeology team determined the trash likely dates between 1890-1912 when the Army began disposing of waste in larger-scale landfills and moving away from individual household trash disposal (in outhouses and backyard pits),” Presidio Archaeological Specialist Georgie DeAntoni shared.